About Roberto's Albuquerque Hair Salon

 Then someone told him about becoming a priest.
 I thought, “That is easy, all you have to do is pray.”

-the children's hair in the pueblo.
+His friend Father Conran Runnebaum would visit him.
+He asked Roberto what he wanted to do with his life.
+The father suggested Roberto become a hairdresser because while in seminary he had cut the children's hair in the pueblo.
 At first, he was reluctant because he knew his father only paid 50 cents for a haircut.
 He told Father Conran there is no money in cutting hair.
 Father Conran told Roberto, “Your parents have lived their own lives.
 It is time for you to live yours.”

 The mail arrived Roberto had passed the exam.
 He had succeeded at something he really wanted to do.
 Roberto got his first job in Portales and later moved to Aztec.
 Later another dream came true and he began working for Sebring international in Albuquerque.